Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Invading aliens, jaw-dropping action sequences, and Tom Cruise dying hundreds of times.
 This is Edge of Tomorrow in a nutshell.

 Cruise plays a naïve, inexperienced officer who gets thrown into the battlefield in a war against aliens.
-With no prior experience, he dies instantly.
+With no experience whatsoever, he dies instantly.
 He is forced to relive the same moment over and over again.
 However, he learns to use the time loop to his advantage and figures out a way to win an almost lost war single-handedly.
 It’s tragic, hilarious, and has some hints of romance.
 Cruise has never looked better in a movie.

-Films Similar to Edge of Tomorrow
+Movies Like Edge of Tomorrow

 3. Source Code